nealcaren/fightordie/_build/html/_sources/Volumes/08/06/of_children_of_peace.md

 Come, all my father's children, and sit beside my knee, here with this child of mine, and listen:

 Have you ever seen a soldier?
-It is a brave sight, is it not ?
+It is a brave sight, is it not?
 Once upon a time, many, many years before your dear little curly heads were born, I remember seeing an army that marched because a King was visiting an Emperor.
 Berlin was joy mad.
 Houses streamed with color and music reeled